ADVERTISING

 Voices on the campaign

-Environmental Director Michael Kolmer emphasized:
+Environmental Officer Michael Kolmer emphasized:

-City Treasurer André Schellenberg added:
+City treasurer André Schellenberg added:

 background